autumnai/leaf/CONTRIBUTING.md

 ## Feature Requests

-To request a change to the way that one of the Autumn libraries work, please open an issue in the repository.
+To request a change to the way that one of the Leaf libraries work, please open an issue in the repository.